Quick Answer

 Choosing the right format for your content

-- Animated explainer (Knowlify) works best for training modules, product walkthroughs, compliance updates, and technical documentation where visual clarity drives comprehension.
+- Animated explainer works best for training modules, product walkthroughs, compliance updates, and technical documentation where visual clarity drives comprehension.

-- Animated explainer (Knowlify) is the better fit when content is complex, benefits from diagrams or step-by-step visuals, and needs to hold attention through longer runtimes.
+- Animated explainer is the better fit when content is complex, benefits from diagrams or step-by-step visuals, and needs to hold attention through longer runtimes.

 Do I Really Need to Switch?